-1. Initial Set Up
+1 Initial Set Up

-The British Youth Sailing programme Administrator, will confirm who the appointed HP is for the international event to the HC, if this event support is being provided by the RYA.
+The relevant member of the POT will confirm who the appointed HP is for the international event to the HC, if this event support is being provided by the RYA.

-The PA will provide the HP with:
+The POT will provide the HP with:

-- > Contact details for the HC for the international event. - List of competitors attending. - Details of the accommodation and catering arrangements.
+- > Contact details for the HC for the international event. - > List of competitors attending. - > Details of the accommodation and catering arrangements.

-New HPs will be issued with a copy of this guideline.
+New HPs will be issued with a copy of these guidelines.

-The relevant PA will make it clear to parents if no HP support is being provided by the RYA for a particular event.
+The relevant POT will make it clear to parents if no HP support is being provided by the RYA for a particular event.

-2. Pre-Event Planning Meeting/telephone call
+2 Pre-Event Planning Meeting/telephone call